donipologhimire/MultiAgentCoverageviaExemplarClustering/README.md

-# Multi-Agent Coverage via Exemplar Clustering
+# Multi-Agent Coverage in Non-Convex and Uneven Environments via Exampler Clustering

 This repository contains the implementation of a multi-agent coverage strategy using exemplar clustering for optimal deployment points and visibility graph traversability calculations.

 ## Requirements

-Before running the scripts, you need to install the PyVisGraph package:
+Before running the scripts, you need to install the PyVisGraph package or use the package in this repo:

 ```bash
 pip install pyvisgraph